qmlbook/qmlbook/index.rst

 .. topic:: Welcome

-    The entire collection of chapters covering Qt5 programming, written by Juergen Bocklage-Ryannel and Johan Thelin, is available here.
-All book content is licensed under the `Creative Commons Attribution Non Commercial Share Alike 4.0  <http://creativecommons.org/licenses/by-nc/4.0>`_ license and examples are licensed under the `BSD <http://en.wikipedia.org/wiki/BSD_licenses>`_ license.

-.. sidebar:: About this book.

     Welcome to the online book of Qt5 Cadaques!
 Why Qt5?
 Because Qt5 is awesome!
 Why cadaques?
 Because one of the authors had a great holiday in this rocky coast line in the north-east of spain.

+    The entire collection of chapters covering Qt5 programming, written by Juergen Bocklage-Ryannel and Johan Thelin, is available here.
+All book content is licensed under the `Creative Commons Attribution Non Commercial Share Alike 4.0  <http://creativecommons.org/licenses/by-nc/4.0>`_ license and examples are licensed under the `BSD <http://en.wikipedia.org/wiki/BSD_licenses>`_ license.

+    .. rubric:: About

     We are heavily working on this book and that means several things: